Rola Dashti

 Rola Abdulla Dashti (رولا عبدالله علي حاجيه دشتي; born 1964) is a Kuwaiti economist and business executive and former politician and minister.
 Dashti lobbied for the May 2005 decree permitting Kuwaiti women to run for parliamentary elections for the first time and was one of the first female MPs elected to the Kuwaiti parliament.
 She subsequently served as minister of state planning and development affairs and State Assembly affairs.

-Education
+Early life

+Dashti was born to a Shi'ite Muslim family and has 23 siblings.
+Her father, Abdullah Ali Dashti is Kuwaiti of Iranian origins and her mother is Lebanese.
 Dashti earned a bachelor's degree from California State University, Chico in 1984, a master's degree from California State University, Sacramento in 1985, and a Ph.D. in population dynamics from Johns Hopkins University in 1993, with a dissertation on the dynamics of teacher supply in Kuwait.

 Career

 Dashti is CEO of FARO International, a financial services consultancy, and a board member of Damac Kuwaiti Holding Co.